+Table 21.10.060C

+Allowed Uses and Basic Development Standards

+Continu Han Parking Ratio Unit of Measure Minimum Consist Degrations

+Section Use Special Regulations

+19 Faith-based and 1 000 on ft of a A. Refer to RZC 21.08.280 Faith-Based and

-Table 21.10.060C Allowed Uses and Basic Development Standards Section Use Parking Ratio: Unit of Measure Minimum required, Maximum allowed Special Regulations 19 Faith-based and Funerary 1,000 sq ft gfa (10.0, 10.0) or 1/5- fixed seats A. Refer to RZC 21.08.280 Faith-Based and Funerary for requirements concerning faith-based and funerary uses.
+Funerary 1,000 sq ft gfa (10.0, 10.0) cr 1/5 Funerary for requirements concerning faith-

+fixed seats based and funerary uses.

 B. Excludes crematoriums.

-Other 21 Vending Carts, Kiosks A. Shall not locate in required parking, landscaping, or drive aisle area, or any area that would impede emergency access.
-B. Shall not reduce or interfere with functional use of walkway or plaza to below standards of Americans with Disabilities Act.
-C. Structures shall be secured to prevent tipping and endangering public safety.
-D. Maximum size is six feet wide by ten feet long.
+Other

+21 Vending Carts, A. Shall not locate in required parking,

+Kiosks landscaping, or drive aisle area, or any area that

+would impede emergency access.

+B. Shall not reduce or interfere with functional

+use of walkway or plaza to below standards of

+Americans with Disabilities Act.

+C. Structures shall be secured to prevent tipping

+and endangering public safety.

+D. Maximum size is six feet wide by ten feet

+long.

 E. Administrative design review required for structures.